MegalithicBTC/BLFS/readme.md

 ## About

-BLFS (Bitcoin Lightning for Shopify) is a decentralized server application that connects Shopify merchants to Bitcoin Lightning payments via NWC (Nostr Wallet Connect).
+BLFS (Bitcoin Lightning for Shopify) is a lightweight server application.
+It connects Shopify merchants to Bitcoin Lightning payments via NWC (Nostr Wallet Connect).

 **Decentralization:** BLFS is designed to be run by anyone - there's no single point of control or failure.
-Any developer can run their own BLFS instance and connect merchants to any NWC-compatible Lightning service.
+Any developer may run their own BLFS instance and connect merchants to any of many NWC-compatible Lightning services.

 **How it works with NWC:** BLFS uses Nostr Wallet Connect (NWC) to communicate with Lightning nodes, wallets, and vaults.
-Merchants provide a receive-only NWC connection string, and BLFS handles invoice generation, payment monitoring, and Shopify order fulfillment.
+Merchants provide a receive-only NWC connection string, and BLFS runs a lightweight web server that handles invoice generation, payment monitoring, and marking orders as "paid" in Shopify's database.

-**Incentives:** Developers (subject to agreement with Shopify merchants) can earn fees on each Shopify sale through BLFS.
+**Incentives:** Developers (subject to agreement with Shopify merchants) may earn fees on each Shopify sale through BLFS.
 One developer can service multiple merchants.

----

-## Rationale

-There are millions of Shopify merchants worldwide who could be onboarded to Lightning.
-BLFS addresses this by enabling a decentralized network of developers - from junior coders to experienced engineers - to deploy Lightning payment infrastructure for merchants.

-By lowering the technical barrier and removing centralized gatekeepers, BLFS allows thousands of developers to independently onboard millions of merchants.
-Each developer can service multiple merchants and earn fees.
+This is an excellent tool for an independent operator who wants to onboard a number of Shopify merchants.

 ---